NervanaSystems/neon/doc/source/layer_containers.rst

 MergeBroadcast
 --------------

 ``MergeBroadcast`` containers consist of multiple ``Sequential`` pathways that receive input from a single input layer (the broadcast), and then combine their outputs via concatenation (the merge).
 A ``MergeBroadcast`` container's ``layers`` attribute consists of multiple ``Sequential`` containers, each representing one of the pathways receiving the broadcasted input.
 The output of the ``MergeBroadcast`` is the merged output of the ``Sequential`` members of ``layers``.
 The method of concatenation is specified by the ``merge`` argument, which indicates the axis along which to concatenate.
-As in ``Tree``, the provided layers list can consiste of either ``Sequential``s or lists of layers which will be converted to Sequentials during construction.
+As in ``Tree``, the provided layers list can consist of either ``Sequential`` objects or lists of layers which will be converted to Sequential objects during construction.

 .. autosummary::
    neon.layers.container.MergeBroadcast

 MergeMultistream
 ----------------

 ``MergeMultistream`` containers are special cases of the ``MergeBroadcast`` container, except that they originate from the input provided to the model, by ``DataIterator``, for example.
 Instead of broadcasting from an input layer to their internal ``Sequential`` pathways, each pathway gets its